sensu/sensu-docs/content/sensu-go/5.0/guides/create-read-only-user.md

 2. Create a `read-only-user` role binding to assign the `view` role to the `alice` user:
 {{< highlight shell >}}
-sensuctl role-binding create read-only-user --role=view --user=alice
+sensuctl role-binding create read-only-user --cluster-role=view --user=alice
 {{< /highlight >}}

 ## How to create an event-reader user